circleb/Signal-iOS/SSO_INTEGRATION_PLAN.md

 ## Overview

 Integrate Single Sign-On (SSO) with Keycloak into the Signal app's registration flow.
-Users will be presented with an SSO login page immediately when the app opens, and the phone number field will be automatically populated during onboarding using data from the SSO provider.
+Users will first see the existing RegistrationSplashViewController, which will be modified to show an SSO login button.
+After successful SSO authentication, users will see a welcome message with their username and then the original options for setting up a Signal account or transferring from another device.
+The phone number field will be automatically populated during onboarding using data from the SSO provider.

 ## SSO Configuration